bartwroblewski/sampler_new/readme.md

+#YouTube Chop Chop

 An app to sample audio off YouTube videos.

 Intended workflow is: search for a YouTube video, slice it and download the slices to your software/hardware sampler of choice for further refinement.

-Made in Django/vanilla JS.
+Made in Django/vanilla JavaScript.

-Screenshots:
+##Screenshots: